I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 Fitjakirkja church

-I visit all the churches I encounter on my travels in Iceland, so I knocked on the farmer's door and he showed me his farm church.
+I visit all the churches I encounter on my travels in Iceland, so I knocked on the farmer's door, and he showed me his farm church.
 Visiting all these little gems enriches my experience of travelling in my country.

-Fitjakirkja is part of the 120 km long pilgrim road, which starts at Bær in Borgarfjörður and ends in the historic Skálholt.
-There has been a church at Fitjar since around Christianity in Iceland, but the current church dates back to 1898.
+Fitjakirkja is part of the 120 km long pilgrimage road, which starts at Bær in Borgarfjörður and ends in the historical Skálholt.

 The chalice and a paten at Þjóðminjasafnið - the National Museum of Iceland

-I visited the National Museum and took the photo above of the chalice and a paten, which also caught my attention, as engraved in the middle of it is the right hand of God.
-These fine engraved silver objects are made in the Romanesque style.
+I visited the National Museum and took the photo above of the chalice and a paten, which also caught my attention because the middle of it is engraved with the right hand of God.

-I love finding folklore, and old objects at the National Museum to connect to my travel-blog.
+I love finding folklore and old objects at the National Museum to connect to my travel blog.

-From time to time people claim to have seen the serpent in the lake, thus scaring others from fishing in the lake.
+From time to time, people claim to have seen the serpent in the lake, thus scaring others from fishing in the lake.

 Lake Skorradalsvatn

-Running from the west side of Lake Skorradalsvatn we find Andakílsá river, which also has a pretty waterfall, Andakílsárfoss.
+Running from the west side of Lake Skorradalsvatn, we find Andakílsá river, which also has a pretty waterfall, Andakílsárfoss.

-I have written another travel-blog about this waterfall along with a hike I took on top of Mt.
+I have written another travel blog about this waterfall, along with a hike I took on top of Mt.
 Hestfjall: Hiking on Mt.
-Hestfjall in West-Iceland - a Visit to Andakílsá River and a dip in a Hot pool
+Hestfjall in West-Iceland - a Visit to Andakílsá River and a dip in a Hot pool.

 Hvítserkur waterfall